YueLin301/yuelin301.github.io/_tabs/about.md

 > The first row is the five factors, and the six columns corresponding to each factor are its sub-dimensions, sorted alphabetically.
-Detailed descriptions and other personality test results (i.e., MBTI and Enneagram) are available on [my blog]({{site.baseurl}}/posts/Personality).
+Detailed descriptions and other personality test results (e.g., MBTI) are available on [my blog]({{site.baseurl}}/posts/Personality).

 <!-- > Detailed descriptions are available on [my blog]({{site.baseurl}}/posts/Personality).
 I believe these tools are efficient communication protocols, and using them allows me to easily introduce my profile.  -->